AIPowerGrid/image-worker/README.md

 ### AMD

 **AMD** now has been shown to have better support but for **linux machines only** - it's best to have linux installed directly on your machine.
 [WSL support](README_advanced.md#advanced-users-amd-rocm-inside-windows-wsl) is highly experimental.
-You can now follow this guide using  `horde-bridge-rocm.sh` and `update-runtime-rocm.sh` where appropriate.
+You can now follow this guide using  `grid-bridge-rocm.sh` and `update-runtime-rocm.sh` where appropriate.

 If you are willing to try with your AMD card, join the [discord discussion](https://discord.com/channels/781145214752129095/1076124012305993768) in the [official discord](https://discord.gg/3DxrhksKzn).